Luizerko/indigenous_clusters_and_communities/VISUALIZATION.md

 <!-- Images of visual groupings -->

-Finally, there are two experimental grouping modes based on textual similarity, using items' descriptions instead of images.
-These are still under development and will be detailed in future updates.
+Finally, there are two grouping modes based on textual similarity, using items’ descriptions instead of images.
+Analogous to the image pipeline, these modes organize objects by their (summarized) descriptions, capturing textual affinities even when items don’t look alike but embody the same concept.
+This approach also lets us cluster objects for which we have no image (half of the collection), using only their descriptions (with just one item lacking any description).
+More information about generating these clusters can be found in our [clustering experiments documentation](https://github.com/Luizerko/master_thesis/tree/main/CLUSTERING.md).

+The two visual clustering options also differ in how they were trained:

+- **Vanilla:** Uses embeddings from a pre-trained model.
+It provides a general-purpose visual grouping.

+- **Contrastive Learning:** Uses embeddings from a contrastively fine-tuned model that pulls semantically similar sentences closer together and pushes different ones farther apart.
+This creates a representation tailored to our custom-designed dataset of descriptions.

 <!-- Images of textual groupings -->